ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 ## STAR

-Search the tools for STAR and click "RNA STAR Gapped-read mapper for RNA-seq data".
+Search the tools for STAR and click `RNA STAR Gapped-read mapper for RNA-seq data`.

 > **<i class="fas fa-wrench"></i> RNA STAR** with the following parameters:
 > - In "Single-end or paired-end reads"